dulouie/mushroom_mppt_doc/algorithms/observeperturb.md

 delta has also changed, and the reference $V_{ref}$ can be increased or decreased by the step size $dV$ accordingly.
-The algorithm runs on the microcontroller in an infinite loop, continuously optimizing the performance of the solar panel.\
+The algorithm runs on the microcontroller in an infinite loop, continuously optimizing the performance of the solar panel.

-\
-During implementation, it turns out that the [po]{acronym-label="po" acronym-form="singular+short"} algorithm does not work together with the PI controller from chapter [6.4](#kap:pid){reference-type="ref" reference="kap:pid"}.
+During implementation, it turns out that the PO-algorithm does not work together with the PI controller from chapter [6.4](#kap:pid){reference-type="ref" reference="kap:pid"}.
 When the maximum current flows out of the solar module, and then the duty cycle of the boost converter is further